gustavoknudsen/BTC-Chess-Bot/README.md

 # BetterThanCris Chess Bot in C(++)
  - Bot was written primarily in C but utilises a few C++ features.
-The source code is in a `.cpp` file but follows C programming conventions and structure.
+Most of the code is in `.cpp` files but follows C programming conventions and structure.
 ## Table of Contents
  1. [Introduction](#introduction)
  2. [Strength](#strength)